 He compared bitcoin’s trajectory to that of Amazon.
 He noted that even though bitcoin has been around for 12 years, it isn't too late to invest in it.
 Scaramucci noted that although Amazon grew by 3,600 percent in its first 12 years, it wasn’t too late.
 He said, “But if you bought Amazon after the 12th year, you got a 64x return on your money from 2009 to 2021.”

 In February, Scaramucci predicted that supply and demand would drive bitcoin prices up to $100,000 by the end of 2021.

-Scaramucci’s stint in the White House
+Scaramucci’s stint in the White House was short.

 Scaramucci didn’t impress President Trump with his first press conference.
 He noted in an interview that one cabinet official warned him about two phrases that he wouldn’t want to hear from Trump: “One, you’re getting more famous than me; or two, you’re getting too much attention.”

 Scaramucci was let go July 31, 2017, after 11 days as the Communications Director.
 He publicly insulted Chief of Staff Reince Priebus and Chief Strategist Steve Bannon.
 At the time, he was upset.
 He said, “I did something fireable.
 I am accountable for my mistakes.”